 There are a number of key criteria that you should consider when selecting your hatchet.
-This includes performance through the cutting edge, durability in the handle construction, the ability to sharpen the blade easily and keep it sharp for long periods of time.
-Other aspects that you might not have thought about is that length and weight of the axe for both transport and storage.
+This includes performance through the cutting edge, durability in the handle construction, and the ability to sharpen the blade easily and keep it sharp for long periods of time.
+Other aspects that you might not have thought about are the length and weight of the axe for both transport and storage.

 I am a big camping fan and have tried to compile my years of bushcraft experience into this hatchet guide, so let’s get into it.